Conferences, Training, and Workshops

 - Unit 9: Sports Nutrition

 Module 3 is a CPE Level 2 training from the Commission of Dietetic Registration with an emphasis on pediatric nutrition care for those children diagnosed with a chronic disease or condition.
-Module 3 has a rolling admission over a three month period and units can be taken individually, with each unit providing continuing education credit.
+Units can be taken individually, with each unit providing continuing education credit.
 All units enrolled in must be completed by the end of the ten week course.
 Stand-alone units in Module 3 include:

 - Unit 1: Inadequate Growth and Failure to Thrive